 The iPhone SE's battery life did not impress in our testing, as its small 1,821 mAh battery lasted only 9 hours and 18 minutes on our web surfing test.
 This is well behind the 11-hour mark, which is what you need to make our best phone battery life list.

 As for charging, I'm really hoping Apple ditches Lightning for USB-C by the time the iPhone SE Plus rolls around — but I wouldn't bet on it.
-You may get the same slow 5-watt charging out of the box, which is a bummer but not too bad of a trade-off for a midrange phone.
-Fast charging in this scenario would cost extra with a 18-watt USB-C charger and USB-C to Lightning cable.
+More importantly, we would not expect a charger in the box, as Apple has started that trend with the iPhone 12.

 iPhone SE Plus outlook

 With questionable demand for premium flagship phones due to economic uncertainty, an iPhone SE Plus would give shoppers a viable big-screen phone with all the features they need at a reasonable price.
 As good as the regular iPhone SE is, there are some users who simply don't want to deal with a small 4.7-inch display.
-If Apple is indeed developing an iPhone SE Plus, it could be a killer value, but we may have to patient before it materializes.
+If Apple is indeed developing an iPhone SE Plus, it could be a killer value, but we may have to wait a year or more before it materializes.